Masong19hippows/Download-Through/README.md

 Use Existing [Gopeed Server](https://github.com/GopeedLab/gopeed) and upload downloads directly to it.
 This is meant as a temporary solution untill there is an offical solution

-After adding Server, just left click and select "Download-Through" and then select the server you want to download to.
+After adding Server, just right click and select "Download-Through" and then select the server you want to download to.

 ![mainScreen](https://github.com/masong19hippows/Download-Through/blob/main/icons/mainScreen.png?raw=true)